MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 > [!NOTE]
 > The ARM template is shared by all environments.
 You can use [conditional deployment][/azure/azure-resource-manager/bicep/conditional-resource-deployment](/azure/azure-resource-manager/bicep/conditional-resource-deployment) if the provision behavior various between environments.

 To ensure the TeamsFx tooling functions properly, please ensure your customized ARM template satisfies following requirement.
-If you uses other tooling for further development, you can ignore these requirement.
+If you use other tooling for further development, you can ignore these requirements.

 1. Keep the folder structure and file name unchanged.
-The tool may append new content to existing files when you adds more resources / capabilities to your project.
+The tool may append new content to existing files when you add more resources / capabilities to your project.
-2. Keep the name of auto generated parameters as well as its property names unchanged.
-The auto generated parameters may be used when you adds more resources / capabilities to your project.
+2. Keep the name of auto-generated parameters as well as its property names unchanged.
+The auto-generated parameters may be used when you add more resources / capabilities to your project.
-3. Keep the output of auto generated ARM template unchanged.
+3. Keep the output of auto-generated ARM template unchanged.
 You can add additional outputs to ARM template.
 The output will be persisted to `.fx/states/state.{env}.json` and used in other features like deploy, validate manifest file, etc.

 ### Customization Scenarios and Examples